Last updated 26 September 2024

 Local governments are responsible for investigating and dealing with nuisance complaints relating to residential premises, provided that there is a local or state law in place about the issue.

-Complaints relating to contaminants released into the environment by activities such as mining or manufacturing may be dealt with by the Department of Environment and Heritage Protection.
+Complaints relating to contaminants released into the environment by activities such as mining or manufacturing may be dealt with by the Department of Environment, Science and Innovation.

 Difficulties can arise where residences are used as businesses (e.g. the parking or repair of large trucks on acreage).
 As suburban areas are spreading in South East Queensland, some residential development is occurring next to industrial estates or livestock activities.
 The industrial activity is usually pre-existing and often subject to relevant approvals.
 In such circumstances, residents may have to accept living with some of the consequences of the industrial activity (e.g. noise in the early hours or odour).